With Dataflow Kit web scraper, extracting data is as easy as clicking the data you need.

 Click Button to interrupt extraction at any time.

-Right after completion of data extraction click ` Download` to fetch results.
+Right after completion of data extraction click ` Download` link to fetch results.

 The steps in this walkthrough may not be fully applicable to all websites from which you might desire to gather data.
 For help with specific data extraction tasks not found in this Getting Started guide, search the Help Center for relevant articles.